Who Killed Lucy Beale?: Max's trial and Kathy's return

 Jane is stunned when Lauren returns and reveals that she knows that Bobby killed Lucy.
-She pleads with Lauren to stay quiet, however Lauren is determined to have Max released.
-At court, Lee takes to the stand and Marcus questions his recent sacking from the army due to violent behaviour, leading to Lee breaking down in tears.
+She pleads with Lauren to stay quiet; however, Lauren is determined to have Max released.
+In court, Lee takes to the stand and Marcus questions his recent sacking from the army due to violent behaviour, leading to Lee breaking down in tears.
 However, the prosecution, Hazel Warren (Clare Higgins), points out Marcus's character assassination on Lee.
 Lauren then decides to tell Jane that she is informing the police of the real killer, but as she leaves the house, her waters break.
 The following day, Abi is questioned in the docks, and is disgusted when she realises that Max has told Marcus about her fight with Lucy on the night she died.
 In pure anger, Abi lies that Max revealed to her that he killed Lucy.
 Abi later feels guilty and confesses to lying, and is shunned by the judge.
 When Lauren brings her baby Louie home, Carol tells her and Abi about how Max has always been a coward, so Lauren visits Max in prison.
 He reveals that he was planning to write Abi a letter of apology, and swears that Marcus forced him to confess about Abi and Lucy's fight.
 Lauren, seeing what Carol pointed out, urges Max to stand up for himself if he wants to prove his innocence.
 Max begins to suspect that Lauren knows more than she is letting on and questions her how she knows he didn't do it if she has a low opinion of him.
 Lauren does not answer and leaves the prison silently.